Imposter/VU.Server/README.md

 # VU.Server

 This project is a wrapper around the original [Venice Unleashed](https://veniceunleashed.net) server and provides additional functionality.
-This application utilizes .NET Core 3.1 and works on both Windows and Linux.
+This application utilizes .NET Core 3.1 and currently only works on Windows.

 ## Functionality